-- Pick up your child from school or daycare as soon as you can.
-Sick children (and parents!) should stay home to prevent spreading the flu to other people.
-And picking them up sooner means that they get to the comforts of home - and of you - faster.
-Keep your child at home for at least 24 hours after the fever is gone.
+- Pick them up from school or daycare as soon as you can.
+This will help to prevent spreading the flu to others and to get plenty of rest.
+Keep your child at home for at least 24 hours after their fever is gone.
+This means at least a whole day without a fever while being off of fever-reducing medications.

-- Give your child appropriate medication for their symptoms, such as a pain reliever for body aches and fever.
-Keep in mind that these medications treat the symptoms of flu, not the flu itself.
-Ask your pharmacist or doctor for the appropriate medication and dosage for your child.
+- Give them the right medication for their symptoms, like a pain reliever for body aches and fever.
+Do not give over-the-counter cough medications to children under the age of 6.
+Keep in mind that these medications treat the symptoms of the flu, not the flu itself.
+Ask your pharmacist or doctor for the right medication and dosage for your child and other strategies to help them recover.

-- Make sure your child drinks lots of fluids to stay hydrated.
+- Make sure they drink lots of fluids to stay hydrated.
 Keep a glass of water by their bed to remind them to drink when you're not around.

-- Let your child get plenty of rest.
-Make sure they're comfortable - having a favourite toy nearby may help.
-Reassure your child that they'll get better soon.
+- Let them get plenty of rest.
+Make sure they're comfortable – having a favourite toy nearby may help.

-- Make sure you, as the caregiver, wash your hands frequently with soap and water to help prevent spreading the flu.
+- Remind them to wash their hands each time with soap and water to help prevent spreading the flu.